elangovana/BeyondCorrelation/README.md

 ## BeyondCorrelation: The impact of human uncertainty in measuring the effectiveness of automatic evaluation and LLM-as-a-judge

-This is the implementation of our ArXiv preprint:
+This is the implementation of our paper accepted at ICLR 2025:

 [BeyondCorrelation: The impact of human uncertainty in measuring the effectiveness of automatic evaluation and LLM-as-a-judge](https://arxiv.org/pdf/2410.03775)